Vanilla-OS/apx/docs/articles/en/working-w-pkgms.md

+---
-## Working with Package Managers
+Title: Working with Package Managers
+Description: Learn how to work with package managers in Apx, including creating, editing, deleting, importing, and exporting configurations.
+PublicationDate: 2024-10-18
+Listed: true
+Authors:
+  - jardon
+Tags:
+  - working
+  - package-managers
+---

 Package managers can be manipulated in various ways with `apx`.
 This includes creation, editing, deleting, importing configurations, and exporting configurations.

 ```bash
 apx pkgmanagers --help
 ```